 Which translates in English to:

 Now you might think, “Okay, no big deal, the words are longer.
-At least they use the Latin Alphabet and not Cyrillic like those crazy Russians to the east.”
+At least they use the Latin Alphabet and not Cyrillic like others to the east.”

 But, you would only be partially correct.